civilware/tela/TELA-DOC-1/README.md

 # TELA-DOC-1 - TELA Decentralized Web Standard Document <!-- omit in toc -->

 ## Introduction <!-- omit in toc -->
-TELA introduces a standard for decentralized browser-based applications that can be executed locally, eliminating the need for third-party servers.
+TELA introduces a standard for decentralized browser-based applications that can be executed locally, eliminating the reliance on third-party servers.

 This portion of the documentation will focus on `TELA-DOC-1`.